 In the Summary view, the document displays the Revoked stamp.

-One of the features that are most amazing in this solution is that in the Map tab, you can see where around the world users tried to access your document!
+One of the most amazing features of this solution is that in the Map tab, you can see where around the world people have tried to access your document!
 So, if you ever find that someone from, say, Russia or Timbuktu tried to open your document even though all your users are in the United States, you’ll know that access to the document should be revoked.

 Is AIP free?

-AIP can come with certain plans of M365 licenses incorporated.
+AIP can come with certain plans for M365 licenses to be incorporated.
 AIP can also be purchased separately as an add-on with a Basic M365 license.

 Refer to the below image for more clarity.